AyushSinghbharti/Spotify-Clone/README.md

 6. **Open the application**:

-   - Scan the QR code using the Expo app on your Android device.
+   - Download the release version on your app
-   - Alternatively, use an Android emulator to run the application.
+   - Or Clone the repository and open it using expo dev

 ## Contributing